wazo-platform/wazo-platform.org/content/blog/wazo-platform-c4-overview.md

 ## What still needs to be done?
 We have a long way to go from here.
-As said this is the first working instance of our C4 for the Wazo platform.
+As said this is the first working instance of our C4 for the Wazo Platform.
 Our next steps will be regarding HA and service auto-discovery.
 We're focused on delivering a cloud-ready solution with all the bells and whistles in the next months.
 Also, we are working hard with our partners to go in production and gather more feedback from real-word scenarios and user needs.